probabilistic-numerics/probnum/CONTRIBUTING_CODE.md

 ## Testing
 Tests are run with the [pytest package](https://docs.pytest.org/en/stable/).
-Make sure ProbNum is installed including test requirements in your virtual environment; installing ProbNum that way will already have installed pytest.
+Make sure ProbNum is installed including test requirements (`pip install -e .[test])`) in your virtual environment; installing ProbNum that way will already have installed pytest.
 (If you are unsure, use `pip freeze` to check the installation in your active venv).

 Run tests with the Python version in the venv.